ingar-sa/raytracing-in-one-weekend/Notes.md

 or returned as a value.

 The next thing on the agenda is therefore to write a version with inline use of intrinsics.
 A problem with this is code legibility, but as a wise man once said: "If you can't understand my code without comments, you don't deserve to understand it."
+Truly words to live by.